rspamd/rspamd.com/doc/modules/dmarc.md

   }
 ~~~

-Prior to Rspamd 3.3 you can skip some domains from the reporting by setting `no_reporting_domains` that is a map of domains or eSLDs to be excluded.
-Rspamd 3.3 supports this option in `reporting` section, however, a legacy option `settings.no_reporting_domains` is also supported (but not preferred).
+In versions of Rspamd prior to 3.3, you could exclude certain domains from reporting by configuring the `no_reporting_domains` setting, which is a map of domains or eSLDs to be excluded.
+Starting from Rspamd 3.3, this option is also available in the `reporting` section.
+However, the legacy option `settings.no_reporting_domains` is still supported (although it's not recommended).

 ## DMARC Munging

-From version 3.0, Rspamd supports DMARC munging for mailing lists.
+Starting from version 3.0, Rspamd supports DMARC munging for mailing lists.
+In this mode, Rspamd will modify the `From:` header of messages with a **valid** DMARC policy of **reject/quarantine** to a pre-defined address (such as a mailing list address) to prevent delivery failure during mailing list forwarding.
-In this mode, Rspamd will change the `From:` header to a pre-defined address (e.g. a mailing list address) for messages that have a **valid** DMARC policy with **reject/quarantine**, where delivery would otherwise fail during mailing list forwarding.
 An example of this technique is [documented](https://mailman.readthedocs.io/en/release-3.1/src/mailman/handlers/docs/dmarc-mitigations.html) for the Mailman mailing list management system.

-And here is an example for such a configuration in Rspamd:
+There is a configuration example below that demonstrates how to set up DMARC munging in Rspamd:

 ~~~ucl
 # local.d/dmarc.conf